 4 Module coordinator Prof. Dr. Gian Luca Gardini 5 Contents The seminar is offered every semester by the Chair of Prof. Gardini, Ph.D.
 It deals with topics related to the role of Latin America and the challenges of the region in the era of globalization.
 The increasing global interdependence of economics, politics and society is shaping today's world and poses complex challenges for world politics.
 The course deals with the central international developments in the 21st century (such as migration movements, structural inequality, sustainable and human development, digital transformation, organized crime, (dis)integration movements like BREXIT) and discusses the role and interests of Latin America for each phenomenon.
-6 Learning objectives and skills The students: acquire in-depth knowledge of political processes, economic changes and societal challenges in the context of globalization and integration processes.
-Develop the ability to analyze and evaluate the dynamics of internal and external factors.
-7 Prerequisites None 8 Integration in curriculum semester: 1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Electronic examination 11 Grading procedure Electronic examination (100%) 12 Module frequency every semester 13 Workload in clock hours Contact hours: 0 h Independent study: 150 h 14 Module duration 1 semester 15 Teaching and examination language 16 Bibliography no Bibliography information available!
+6 Learning objectives and skills The students: 7 Prerequisites None 8 Integration in curriculum semester: 1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Electronic examination 11 Grading procedure Electronic examination (100%) 12 Module frequency every semester 13 Workload in clock hours Contact hours: 0 h Independent study: 150 h 14 Module duration 1 semester 15 Teaching and examination language german or spanish 16 Bibliography